Hiking | tips for enjoying hiking in the rain

 As hiking often means staying outdoor for several hours, waterproof fabric performs better than water repellent fabric.
 Below is a guide for waterproof fabric:

 The waterproof level of fabric is commonly measured in millimetres.
-Basic 2000mm waterproof jacket can withstand small rain, while a 15000mm waterproof jacket can keep you dry even in storms.
+Basic 2000mm waterproof jacket can withstand hiking in small rain, while a 15000mm waterproof jacket can keep you dry even in storms.
 In a word, the larger the number, the better the waterproof performance.

 2.5 layer vs 3 layer